Software Engineering involves the design, coding, testing, and debugging of electronic computer software.

 HDC 402 (Honeywell - ~1971)

 teraKUHN has not been able to locate definitive documentation from NASA, Martin Marietta (now Lockheed Martin), Honeywell, nor JPL on the details of the HDC 402.
 However, we suspect that this was a variant of the DDP-124 computers processor architecture designed by the Computer Control Company (aka 3C).
+The DDP-124 was the successor to the DDP-224, used for simulating AGCs for Apollo simulations, and the even earlier DDP-24.
 Honeywell had acquired 3C in 1966, well before Martin Marietta subcontracted the Viking computer to Honeywell in 1971.
+Other 24 bit systems Honeywell had access to would be variants of the Honeywell 300, GE 425, GE 435, GE/PAC 4020, or maybe 48 bit Honeywell 400, Honeywell 1400, Honeywell 800, or Honeywell 1800.
+GE's computer business was acquired by Honeywell in 1970.
 If you have any information that can confirm or disprove this suspicion, please email us at teraKUHN.

 The Viking lander Guidance, Control, and Sequencing Computers (GCSC) were described as:

 Here is a 3C DDP-124 brochure including processor architecture description.
-It's processor has a 24 bit word size, 48 instructions including the Halt instruction which would never be used on a spacecraft, 2's complement arithmetic, and up to 3 index registers.
-This seems similar to the description of the HDC 402 attributes in the Viking landers GCSC computer.
+It's processor had a 24 bit word size, 48 instructions including the Halt instruction which would never be used on a spacecraft, and up to 3 index registers.
+This seems similar to the description of the HDC 402 attributes in the Viking landers GCSC.
+However, some documentation indicates that the DDP-24, DDP-224, and DDP-124 used sign magnitude arithmetic while the GCSC's HDC 402 is listed as using 2's complement arithmetic.

 Viking 1 was the first successful lander on Mars.